empa-tsl/plastic-reg/README.md

 # plastic-reg
-Scripts used for the regionalization of the emission flows of plastic
+R scripts used for the regionalization of the emission flows of plastic